Anupam-Bh/ML_2D_flat_band/README.md

 # AI_flatmat_2D
-This project predicts flatbands from bandstructures in 2Dmatpedia database (http://www.2dmatpedia.org) using a supervised ANN and identifies isostructural groups among flatband compounds using a hybrid clustering algorithm.
+This project predicts flatbands from bandstructures in 2Dmatpedia database (http://www.2dmatpedia.org) using a supervised CNN and identifies isostructural groups among flatband compounds using a hybrid clustering algorithm.

 The algorithms are divied into 6 modules (in 6 folders).
 They are numbered according to the sequence of application.